-Polycystic ovary syndrome (PCOS) is a hormonal disorder common among females of reproductive age affecting nearly five million females in the United States and approximately 115 million females worldwide.
+Polycystic ovary syndrome ("PCOS") is a hormonal disorder common among females of reproductive age affecting nearly five million females in the United States and approximately 115 million females worldwide.
 PCOS is characterized by elevated levels of androgens, cysts in the ovaries, and irregular periods.
 We have identified a subpopulation of patients where elevated levels of adrenal androgens are the cause of disease.
 We believe that tildacerfont may present a novel mechanism to reduce ACTH and provide a therapeutic option for females with PCOS and elevated adrenal androgens.
-By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we have initiated P.O.W.E.R., a Phase 2 proof-of-concept clinical trial.
-The Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200mg once daily (QD) compared to placebo at 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate (DHEAS) levels at baseline.
-We anticipate topline results from the Phase 2 proof-of-concept clinical trial in the first half of 2023.
+By leveraging our existing Phase 1 program, which includes safety, tolerability, and pharmacokinetics of tildacerfont, we initiated and completed POWER, a Phase 2 proof-of-concept clinical trial.
+The Phase 2 proof-of-concept clinical trial is a randomized, placebo-controlled, dose escalation trial which will evaluate the safety and efficacy of tildacerfont titrated to 200mg QD compared to placebo at 12 weeks of treatment in subjects with PCOS and elevated adrenal androgens as measured by dehydroepiandrosterone sulfate ("DHEAS") levels at baseline.
+In August 2023, we conducted an analysis of interim data from 20 patients (13 on tildacerfont and 7 on placebo) through the 12-week treatment period for the POWER clinical trial.
+The study enrolled 27 patients in total.
+The interim data from the study support target engagement and suggests that DHEAS may be reduced with tildacerfont treatment in women suffering from PCOS.
+Tildacerfont was well-tolerated, with a safety profile that is consistent with past studies.
+Most adverse events were classified as mild-moderate, balanced between treatment arms, unrelated to study drug and single event occurrences.
+No SAEs or dose toxicities were observed, and there was no evidence of adrenal insufficiency.
+We plan to present the final data from the POWER clinical trial at a future medical conference.